Sleeve Gastrectomy (Gastric Sleeve) is the most commonly performed bariatric surgery.

 During the phase of rapid weight reduction, vitamin supplements are advisable.
 A chew-able or liquid vitamin mixture containing multivitamins, in particular the vitamin B complex, is recommended following surgery.
 Your nutritionist will give you advice around vitamins.

 The period between surgery and weight stabilisation is considered to be a period of starvation.
-It is not advisable to become pregnant during starvation, despite the fact that the foetus has priority over the mother with regard to food.
+It is not advisable to become pregnant during starvation, despite the fact that the foetus has priority over the mother with regard to nourishment.
 Should you nevertheless get pregnant, it is advisable to let Dr Crawford and your nutritionist know.
-You should wait until your weight has stabilised before becoming pregnant.
+You should wait until your weight has stabilised before planning pregnancy.
 Around 9 to 12 months.

 Tablets can be broken down into small pieces or crushed before they are taken.
 It is common that medication for conditions such as hypertension, diabetes or asthma may need to be altered (reduced) after this operation.
 Patients should consult their doctor about this.